erinnicholesnyder/pacmandemo/README.md

-#### Usage
+#### How to Run

-This project demonstrates the use of functions, arrays and loops to call and move images in a browser to create an animation
+Once the page loads the animation should begin and continue on its own

+#### Roadmap of Future Improvements

+More functionality can be added; buttons and other design elements can be added; more PacMen and related characters

 #### License information